 For more infomation, you can view the pdf from the Public Health Ontario website.
 It states, “Despite these estimated risk areas, it is important to note that blacklegged ticks feed on and are transported by migratory birds, meaning there is a possibility of encountering an infective blacklegged

 tick almost anywhere in Ontario.”

-Here’s an idea I’ve seen all over the internet as a secondary precaution.
+Here’s an idea I’ve seen all over the internet as a secondary precaution to protecting yourself from ticks while out in nature.
 When I take my dog out (even if it’s just to go to the bathroom), I run a lint roller along his back, legs and stomach to make sure that no ticks have attached themselves to his fur.
 So far, it’s always tick free.
 Yay!
 Since ticks can crawl until the fur in order to get to the skin, using a lint roller as your only fight against ticks is not 100% effective.
 Hence, the tick repellent.
 Use it folks.
 It could save your lives.
 By the way, if you do actually get bitten by a tick, apparently, there’s a correct way to remove them to make sure that you get everything, including the head.
 Since this blog post is already super long, my advice to you is to find out now how to remove a rick just in case one bites you or a loved on.
 Good luck everyone.
 Have a safe summer and fall.
 Peace out.
 Linda 🙂